spacepxl/demystifying-sd-finetuning/README.md

 There's a very important principle in machine learning: <ins>Split your dataset into training and validation subsets.</ins> Large neural networks can memorize a lot of data, so in order to evalute whether it's learning good general knowledge, or simply memorizing the specifics of the training data, you need to hold some portion of the data out from the training dataset.

 To start with, I'm working with a very small dataset of 22 images, so I will just manually create my splits.
 I'm keeping 20 images in the training split, and holding out 2 for validation, and hand picking those two to be somewhat representative of the whole set.
 This is an extremely small dataset by ML standards, but it's a decent example for personalization training.
 Based on my observations, most people use something in the range of 5-50 images for training an identity model/lora.
-I went for a 10% split since my dataset is so small, but you could use more or less depending on your dataset size.
-For million+ scale datasets, sampling 100,000 validation images would just be wasteful and unnecessary.
+We'll come back to dataset size later.

 Here's that same training run again, but this time with two stable loss curves - one for our test set which has images that are also in the training set, and one for the validation set which is held out from training: